ToolGrid — Product & Engineering

 Developers validate new .env files before deployment.
 They paste content into the tool.
 They select their framework.
 They check the health score.
 They fix errors before using the file.

 Teams audit existing .env files for security.
 They upload files to the tool.
 They run the AI security audit.
 They review security recommendations.
 They fix exposed secrets and weak passwords.
+For adjacent tasks, generating .gitignore files addresses a complementary step.

 New team members set up local environments.
 They do not know which variables to add.
 They use the tool to check requirements.
 They see missing required variables.
 They add them correctly.